Deathraymind/obsidian/Networking/Cisco/Switches/VLAN's Cisco.md

   #cisco #networking
   **Listing All Interfaces:**

-  To view all interfaces, ensure you are in the enable terminal, then use the coommand:
+  To view all interfaces, ensure you are in the enable terminal, then use the command:

   ```
   show ip interfaces brief